martinlugton/martinlugton.github.io/_posts/2016-05-12-Behavioural psychology approaches to service design – Alisan Atvur.md

   - /behavioural-psychology-approaches-service-design-alisan-atvur/
 ---

-*Below is a video and summary of a [talk by Alisan Atvur at the Camp Digital conference](http://campdigital.wearesigma.com/alisan-atvur.html).*
+*Below is a video and summary of a talk by Alisan Atvur at the Camp Digital conference.*

-<iframe title="Behavioural psychology approaches to service design - Alisan Atvur (Camp Digital 2016)" width="640" height="360" src="https://www.youtube.com/embed/ETCJyKjIp7U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Psychology knows that behaviour is seldom rational.
 So we need to study behaviour.